 The Cincinnati Zoo is always adding new habitats, so you can’t miss the African Penguin exhibit.
-There are tons of LED lights that shine bright to create beautiful, majestic scenes.
+There are tons of LED fairy lights that shine bright to create beautiful, majestic scenes.

 Still, that isn’t all.
 The Cincinnati Zoo Festival of Lights also included a scavenger hunt in 2020, which was highly popular.
-Look for it next year to read festive riddles and figure out clues that are hidden throughout the zoo.
+Look for it this year to read festive riddles and figure out clues that are hidden throughout the zoo.

 Search for fairies in Fiona’s Fairyland, experience the Northern Lights right in Ohio, and see 27 different animal lanterns throughout the park.
 There are also costume characters, and you can see the animals that reside at the zoo in their indoor heated buildings.

 Dates for the Cincinnati Zoo Festival of Lights ran from November 17, 2023 – January 7, 2024.

 The Cincinnati Zoo is located at 3400 Vine Street in Cincinnati, Ohio.
 You may take the Metro bus on routes 1, 38X, 46, or 78.
 It’s also possible to use a Red Bike.

 If you’re driving, you can take the I-71, which is now open.
 Use this road from Exit 3 off I-71.
 Those coming from the I-75 should exit at Hopple Street.